What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first step you must do when you encounter a blocked toilet is shutting off the supply of water in front of the toilet.
-This ensures that no more water enters the tank as you are working to unblock it.
-The valve is usually found near on the floor of your tank on the other side.
+The first thing to do when you encounter a blocked toilet is to shut off the supply of water on the toilet.
+This is to ensure that no water can enter the tank during your work on unclogging it.
+The valve is normally situated at to the base of tank, on one side.

-Hands must be protected from any germs or bacteria present in your toilet with rubber gloves prior to making use of any tool to clear the toilet.
+Your hands must be protected from any germs or bacteria found in your toilet bowl by wearing rubber gloves prior making use of any tools to unblock the drain.

 Step 3: Use a plunger.

-A plunger is without doubt the most effective tool to use for cleaning toilets that are blocked.
-The first step is to gently push down onto the plunger till all air is evacuated from it. then press firmly over the toilet and begin to plunge upwards and downwards for approximately 20 seconds.
-The suction caused by plunging back and forth will help remove any blockages.
+A plunger is the most effective tool for cleaning toilets that are blocked.
+The first step is to gently push down to the plunger, until air is released, then press firmly over the hole in your toilet bowl.
+Then, start to plunge continuously up and down for about 20 minutes.
+The suction created by the movement of the plunger will assist in removing any blockages.

 Tips:

-- Fill in holes around sinks and shower drains if close enough to prevent air pressure escaping as you plunge.
+- Make holes in the sinks or shower drains, if they are close enough to stop air pressure escaping as you plunge.

-If the plunge doesn’t work then try this alternative method to pour half a mug of baking soda and one cup of vinegar into the toilet bowl.
-Let the mixture sit for 15 to 20 minutes.
-It will fizz a bit before it slows down then pour boiling water down (not hot) to eliminate the obstruction.
+If plunging doesn’t work, try this next tactic to pour half a mug of baking soda and a cup of vinegar into the toilet bowl.
+Let the mixture sit for approximately 15 minutes.
+It will begin to bubble, and when it stops, pour hot water down (not at a boil) to eliminate the blockage.

-If plunging, baking soda/vinegar methods have failed to clear the clog, then it’s time to try a wire coat hanger or plumbing snake.
-The coat hanger should be straightened’s wire until you have a long thin wire that has a hook bent at one end or use the plumbing snake that is specifically designed for clearing drain blockages.
-Place the snake into the drain hole in your toilet and then twist around, twist, push and pull till you experience resistance; this is where the blockage typically occurs.
-Gently try to break up the blockages by using a back and forth motion but without causing any damage to your drainpipe.
+If both plunging and baking soda or vinegar methods have failed, then it is time to try a wire coat hanger, or plumbing snake.
+You can straighten out the coat hanger’s wire until you have a thin, long wire that has a hook that is bent at one end, or you can use to use the plumbing snake that was specifically designed for clearing drain clogs.
+Install the snake in the drain hole of your toilet and then twist and turn, push or pull until you feel resistance; there’s usually a blockage is.
+Gently try to break up any obstructions using a back-and-forth movement without causing damage to the pipeline.

 Note:

-- Be careful not to push or pull actions hard as they can create more problems.
+- Be careful not to push or pull actions as they could create more problems.

-Step 6: Restart the water supply and verify the results.
+Step 6: Turn on the water supply and verify the results.

-After you have cleared any blockages, it is vital to turn on the valve for water flow in the toilet bowl.
-Make sure to flush it several times to make sure everything is running smoothly!
+Once you’ve removed any blockages, it is vital to turn on the supply of water behind your toilet.
+Make sure to flush it several times to ensure that everything flows freely now!

 Tools | Description |